perkeep/perkeep/doc/server-config.md

             }
         },

-where `"/r1/"` is the blobserver for your other Camlistore instance, such as:
+where `"/r1/"` is the blobserver for your other Perkeep instance, such as:

 		"/r1/": {
 			"handler": "storage-remote",